-The Company is exposed to interest rate risk through market fluctuations in the variable rate of interest, impacting interest received on a loan owed by a group subsidiary, which was subject to interest based on LIBOR rates.
+The Company is exposed to interest rate risk through market fluctuations in the variable rate of interest, impacting interest received on a loan owed by the Company's immediate parent which was subject to interest based on LIBOR rates.
 The point of reference for the calculation was changed from LIBOR to SONIA with effect from 1 November 2021.